Piano World ®

 Frank’s older (by twelve years) sister also played piano, still does.
 And she had a huge collection of 45s (45 rpm records for those too young to remember them).
 For a while in the late 1950s a group of her friends practiced with their rock n’ roll band in Frank’s living room.

 And then there was Mr. D. Victor J. DalPozzal came to teach music in the Nahant school system when Frank was in 7th grade.
 Mr. D. as he was known was a breath of fresh air.
 A man who truly loves music (and a wonderful musician) and wanted to share it with his students.
 “He opened our eyes and ears to the music of the world and gave us all a good foundation in music that we could build upon.
 It’s no wonder that many of the students he had went on to work in the music industry, or at the very least, to have a love and appreciation for music”.
-As of November 2017 Mr. D was still performing and conducting a choir.
+Mr. D is still performing and conducting a choir.

 Frank started in the piano business in 1968 working for an old family music store in Lynn, MA called Curtis Music Store.
 Originally hired to deliver pianos after school and on Saturdays, he was soon hired to work in the store too.